JGCRI/gcam-doc/updates.md

 Several changes have been made to GCAM since the last release version (v5.2).
 The key updates are:

 1. GCAM's final historical year has been updated to **2015**.
+2. GCAM has been renamed to the "Global Change Analysis Model".